Please visit the project participants page for a full listing.

-The next phases of the project built out that database with over 10,000 newly digitized primary source documents from an additional 12 members of PACSCL.
-Contextual interpretation was also expanded with biographical profiles of prominent women and mini exhibits on project content.
+The next phases of the project built out that database, resulting in over 130,000 images of newly digitized primary source documents from an additional 12 members of PACSCL.
+Expanded contextual interpretation includes biographical profiles of prominent women and mini exhibits on project content.

 Enhanced project metadata for over 13,000 items is available via API for researchers and digital humanities scholars to use freely.
 To encourage participation, basic metadata was required and more robust metadata encouraged; visit the project documentation page for specifics.
 The full project dataset, and curated data sets for exploration of specific themes and collections, are also available for download.
 If you are new to working with data at scale, see our list of tools for data exploration for ideas.

 Project technology development was driven by an inspired and talented group of PACSCL repositories staff (see full list on participants page), with aggregation and application development by Neomind Labs.